MrPowers/chispa/README.md

 ## Vendored dependencies

-These dependencies are vendored to minimize version conflicts:
+These dependencies are vendored:

 * [six](https://github.com/benjaminp/six)
 * [PrettyTable](https://github.com/jazzband/prettytable)

+The dependencies are vendored to save you from dependency hell.

-## Developing on your local machine
+## Developing chispa on your local machine

 You are encouraged to clone and/or fork this repo.

 Clone the repo, run the test suite, and study the code.

-This repo is a great way to learn about PySpark!
+This codebase is a great way to learn about PySpark!

 ## Contributing

-Anyone is encouraged to submit a pull request.
+Anyone is encouraged to submit a pull request, open an issue, or submit a bug report.

 We're happy to promote folks to be library maintainers if they make good contributions.